A wise sage once said:

 And these places in Maryland definitely treat her right.

-So listen up Chesapeake Beach (the most expensive place in Maryland) as we explain how we created this ranking.
+So listen up Mount Rainier (the most expensive place in Maryland) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Maryland and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Old Line State For 2018
+How We Determined The Most Affordable Places To Live In The Old Line State For 2019

-You can then compare the cost of these things in each of the places in Maryland to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Maryland to figure out which is the least expensive.

 Hampstead is a town in Carroll County in the U.S. state of Maryland.
 The population was 6,323 at the 2010 census.